|

 Cask and Glass pub with the side view of the Prisoner's house on the left.

-Said to be the smallest London pub and I must admit they don't come much smaller, in fact the first time I popped in for a pint a few years ago,
+Said to be the smallest London pub and I must admit they don't come much smaller, in fact, the first time I popped in for a pint a few years ago,

-and is said to have been the first London pub to serve Shepherd Neame's beers.
+I was told that they were only sold in half pints, as there was not enough room to store pint glasses!
+It was first known as the Duke of Cambridge and is said to have been the first London pub to serve Shepherd Neame's beers.
 It is the Queens local pub too, being the nearest pub to Buckingham Palace.

 Also for cult t. v fans it backs onto the house of "The Prisoner," Patrick McGoohan, alias No 6, where his old house stands on the corner of Buckingham Street, and Palace Street,

 it appeared in the opening sequence of each episode, from where he was abducted.
-During Spring and Summer the little pub has a wonderful flower display.
+During Spring and Summer, the little pub has a wonderful flower display.

 Front view of the Prisoner's house in Buckingham Street.

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions. © 2004 - 2008
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.